What must new and repaired mains undergo before being put into service?

 Prepare for the Utah Water Distribution Test.
 Enhance your skills with flashcards and multiple choice questions, each offering hints and detailed explanations.
 Boost your confidence for exam day!

-New and repaired mains must undergo both flushing and disinfecting before being put into service to ensure the safety and quality of the water that will flow through them.
-Flushing is essential for removing any debris, sediment, or contaminants that may have accumulated during installation or repair.
-This step helps ensure that water is clean and clear before it enters the distribution system.
+Before new and repaired mains are put into service, they must undergo both flushing and disinfecting.
+Flushing is essential as it removes debris, sediment, and any build-up that may have occurred during installation or repair.
+This process also helps to ensure that the water quality meets regulatory standards before it enters the distribution system.

 Subscribe